Medusas71/Cat-Memory-Game/README.md

 Code

-* Manni_alumnus, for explaining various parts of JavaScript to me
+* Manni_alumnus, for explaining various parts of JavaScript
+* Abi Harrison_alumna, for providing accessibility guidance
 * David Bowers, Code Institute student for his assistance with css positioning via a Webinar
 * Scott Böning_alumnus, for his assistance with the html and css
-* Mr_Bim_alumni, for explaining various parts of JavaScript to me
+* Mr_Bim_alumni, for explaining various parts of JavaScript
-* My friend Arik for explaining various parts of JavaScript to me
+* My friend Arik for explaining various parts of JavaScript
-* My friend Rob for explaining various parts of JavaScript to me
+* My friend Rob for explaining various parts of JavaScript
 * Former students and current students on Slack for their support
 * Tutor Support for assistance in helping me understand some code
-* My mentor for all his support and assistance
+* My mentor for his guidance with specific errors
 * [Stack Overflow](https://stackoverflow.com/) for resolving specific issues
 * [Code Academy](https://www.codecademy.com/) for a refresher on JavaScript
 * [Memory Game - Vanilla JavaScript](https://marina-ferreira.github.io/tutorials/js/memory-game/) for ideas